HemulGM/DelphiOpenAI/README.md

 # ⚒️ Installation

-To use the library, just add the root folder to the IDE library path, or your project source path.
+To use the library, just add the `root` folder to the IDE library path, or your project source path.

 # 🌳 Usage

+The library needs to be configured with your account's secret key which is available on the [website](https://beta.openai.com/account/api-keys).

 **Initialization**